Terdema Ussery

-Terdema Lamar Ussery II (born December 4, 1958 in Los Angeles) is an American business executive and attorney who has worked in professional sports, corporate governance, and community development.
+Terdema Lamar Ussery II (born December 4, 1958) is an American business executive and attorney who has worked in professional sports, corporate governance, and community development.
 He was President and Chief Executive Officer of the Dallas Mavericks in the National Basketball Association from 1997 to 2015.
 Before that, he was Commissioner of the Continental Basketball Association (CBA) from 1991 to 1993 and President of Nike Sports Management from 1993 to 1997.
 Ussery chaired the Board of Commissioners of the Dallas Housing Authority from 2008 to 2014 and has served on the boards of other organizations, universities, and companies.
 In 2018, journalists and independent investigators reported evidence that Ussery had sexually harassed female employees during his tenure with the Mavericks; he denied the allegations.

 Early life and education

 Ussery was born in Los Angeles, California, and grew up in the Watts–Compton section of South Central Los Angeles.
-His father owned and operated a small grocery store.
-His family experienced frequent violence in the neighborhood.
+His father owned and operated a small grocery store, and in interviews Ussery has described frequent violence in the neighborhood.
 A school counselor helped him apply to The Thacher School in Ojai, California, including applying for financial aid, and he received a full scholarship.
+He has described the transition from Watts to an elite boarding school as a significant cultural adjustment.

 After graduating from Thacher, Ussery enrolled at Princeton University, where he obtained a Bachelor of Arts in 1981 from the Woodrow Wilson School of Public and International Affairs.
 Following Princeton, Ussery pursued graduate studies at Harvard University's John F. Kennedy School of Government, earning a Master's degree in 1984.
 He then continued to the University of California, Berkeley School of Law (Boalt Hall), receiving his Juris Doctor in 1987 and serving as an executive editor of the California Law Review.
 Years later, he earned a Master of Arts in Religion from Yale University's Divinity School and subsequently joined its Board of Advisors.